Student Policy Handbook

-- A student terminating his/her enrollment within the first 10% (ten percent) of the class, the student shall be entitled to a refund of 90% (ninety percent) of the contract price of the class, exclusive of books, tools, and supplies.
+- A student terminating his/her enrollment within the first 10% (ten percent) of the class, the student shall be entitled to a refund of 90% (ninety percent) of the tuition of the class, exclusive of books and fees that cover tools and supplies.

-- A student terminating his/her enrollment after 10% (ten percent), but within the first 25% (twenty-five percent) of his/her class, the student shall be entitled to a refund of 75% (seventy-five percent) of the contract price of the class, exclusive of books, tools, and supplies.
+- A student terminating his/her enrollment after 10% (ten percent), but within the first 25% (twenty-five percent) of his/her class, the student shall be entitled to a refund of 75% (seventy-five percent) of the tuition of the class, exclusive of books and fees that cover tools and supplies.

-- A student terminating his/her enrollment after 25% (twenty-five percent), but within the first 50% (fifty percent) of his/her class, the student shall be entitled to a refund of 50% (fifty percent) of the contract price of the class, exclusive of books, tools and supplies.
+- A student terminating his/her enrollment after 25% (twenty-five percent), but within the first 50% (fifty percent) of his/her class, the student shall be entitled to a refund of 50% (fifty percent) of the tuition of the class, exclusive of books and fees that cover tools and supplies.

-- A student terminating his/her enrollment after 50% (fifty percent), but within the first 75% (seventy-five percent) of his/her class, the student shall be entitled to a refund of 25% (twenty-five percent) of the contract price of the class, exclusive of books, tools and supplies.
+- A student terminating his/her enrollment after 50% (fifty percent), but within the first 75% (seventy-five percent) of his/her class, the student shall be entitled to a refund of 25% (twenty-five percent) of the tuition of the class, exclusive of books and fees that cover tools and supplies.

 - A student who has completed 75% (seventy-five percent) of his/her class and has entered the final 25% (twenty-five percent) of his/her program shall not be entitled to any refund and shall be obligated for the full price of the class, which constitutes the maximum obligation.

 - Refunds will be calculated from the official date of dismissal, termination or withdrawal and calculated on the period of time designated on the current agreement executed with the student.